ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 - Threat monitoring
 - Troubleshooting

 The security and monitoring appliances can be deployed as individual instances, or as a fleet of instances behind a Network Load Balancer with a UDP listener.
 Traffic Mirroring supports filters and packet truncation, so that you only extract the traffic of interest to monitor by using monitoring tools of your choice.

-Traffic Mirroring concepts
 The following are the key concepts for Traffic Mirroring:

 - Target — The destination for mirrored traffic.
 - Filter — A set of rules that defines the traffic that is copied in a traffic mirror session.